-Mesquite is a larger medium-sized city located in the state of Texas.
-With a population of 143,949 people and 25 constituent neighborhoods, Mesquite is the 18th largest community in Texas.
+Mesquite is a relatively large city located in the state of Texas.
+With a population of 147,899 people and 34 constituent neighborhoods, Mesquite is the 22nd largest community in Texas.

 Mesquite is an extremely ethnically-diverse city.
 The people who call Mesquite home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Mesquite, accounting for 38.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Mesquite, accounting for 45.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Mesquite residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mesquite include Irish, German, English, African, and Italian.
+Important ancestries of people in Mesquite include Irish, German, English, Italian, and African.

 The most common language spoken in Mesquite is English.
 Other important languages spoken here include Spanish and Other Asian languages.